ioccc-src/winner/faq.md

 The `mkiocccentry(1)` tool performs the following steps:

 0. Change to the `topdir`.
-1. Traverses the directory, gathering lists of ignored files and files to copy to the submission directory.
+1. Traverses the directory, gathering lists of ignored files/directories/symlinks as well as directories to make and files to copy to the submission directory.
     * If the depth is too deep it is an error (see `MAX_PATH_DEPTH` in [limit_ioccc.h](https://github.com/ioccc-src/mkiocccentry/blob/master/soup/limit_ioccc.h)).